 Product Spotlight: Organic True Cinnamon Powder

-Cinnamon, the aromatic, sweet, uplifting spice has reached superfood status, owing to its numerous health benefits and wonderful flavour.
+Cinnamon, the aromatic, sweet, uplifting spice, has reached superfood status, owing to its numerous health benefits and excellent flavour.
 With Autumn on its way, it's the perfect spice for warming drinks and evenings spent curled up on the sofa.

 Where does cinnamon come from?

 Cinnamon comes from the reddish-brown inner bark of several evergreen trees from the genus Cinnamomum, part of the Lauraceae family of plants.
 All types of cinnamon belong to this family.

 Cinnamon is one of the oldest spices known and was once one of the most sought after commodities on the planet.
 It was used in ancient Egypt as a medicine, a way to flavour food and beverages, and as an embalming agent.
 It was viewed as being more valuable than gold and a gift from the gods.

 Cinnamon also received much attention in China, which is reflected in its mention in one of the earliest books on Chinese botanical medicine, dated around 2,700 B.C.
 Cinnamon's popularity continued throughout history, and it became one of the most relied upon spices in medieval Europe.
 It was also used in the Old Testament as an ingredient in anointing oil.